joeledwards/braille-characters-challenge/README.md

   --     --     --     --     --     --     --     --
 ```

+## Solution

 The output format for each sequence is a 16x16 grid with spaces between each character and between each row.

 An ideal solution will not need to reference any of the characters, and should leverage a mechanism for translating any value between 0 and 255 into the appropriate codepoints depending on the mode (vertical-first or horizontal-first), then from the codepoint to the character.

 You can either start from scratch (necessary if you want to use a language other than Javascript), or you can fill out the functions in `solution.js`.
-Running `braille.js` will compare your solutions with the solution in `reference.js`, indicating correct mappings in green and incorrect mappings in red.
+Running `braille.js` will compare your solution with the solution in `reference.js`, indicating correct mappings in green and incorrect mappings in red.

-## Implementing solution.js
+### Implementing solution.js

 If you go the route of implementing `solution.js`, things get a little simpler, as you are just figuring out how to translate a value between `0` and `255` to the correct character depending on the ordering.